Khandoba: Festivals

 A six-day festival, from the first to sixth lunar day of the bright fortnight of the Hindu month of Margashirsha, in honour of Khandoba is celebrated at Jejuri, to commemorate the fight with demons Mani-Malla.
 On the sixth day (Champa-Shashthi), Khandoba is believed to have slew the demons.
-A jatra (temple festival and fair) is held in Pember on Champa-shasthi, and the festival continues until the day of the new moon.
-Another festival Somvati Amavasya, which is a new-moon day that falls on a Monday, is celebrated in Jejuri.
-A palakhi (palanquin) procession of Khandoba and Mhalsa's images is carried from the Gad-kot temple to the Karha river, where the images are ritually bathed.

-Deshasth Brahmans and Marathas also observe the annual Champa-Shashthi festival.
+A jatra (temple festival and fair) is held in Pember on Champa-shasthi; the festival continues until the new moon.
+Deshastha Brahmans and Marathas also observe the annual Champa-Shashthi festival.
 The images of Khandoba and Malla are cleaned and worshipped.
 For six days, a fast is observed.
 On the seventh day, the devotees break their fast by a feast known as Champasashtliiche parne.
 An invitation to this feast is regarded as an invitation from Khandoba himself and is harder to refuse.

+Another festival Somvati Amavasya, which is a new-moon day that falls on a Monday, is celebrated in Jejuri.
+A palakhi (palanquin) procession of the images of Khandoba and Mhalsa is carried from the Gad-kot temple to the Karha river, where the images are ritually bathed.

 In Pali-Pember, the ritual of the marriage of Khandoba with Mhalsa is annually performed.
 Turmeric is offered to the deities.
 Two festivals are celebrated in honour of Mailara, as Khandoba is known in Karnataka.
 These are the Dasara festival at Devaragudda, and an eleven-day festival in Magha month (February–March) in Mailar, Bellary district.
 Both festivals have enactments of the battle between Mailar and the demons Mani-Malla.
 Chaitra Purnima (full-moon day) is also considered auspicious.

-In general, Sundays, associated with the sun-god, are considered as considered auspicious for Khandoba worship.
+In general, Sundays, associated with the Sun, are considered auspicious for Khandoba worship.